 There will be other grant opportunities as part of this program and we will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect.

-The Department of Industry, Science and Resources (the department/we) administers the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.
+DISR administers the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.